0nn0/website-development-questionnaire/README.md

 - Reasons for new website?
 E.g. what was wrong with the existing one?
 - List of competitor websites
   - Allowing us to inspect the performance of your competitors websites, so we can take this data into account when setting goals in terms of performance.
 - What are the client their goals?
-Get a sense of their expectations.
+When will it be a success and how can this be measured?

 ### Content
+- Is there a draft of the content?
 - Which languages need to be supported?
-Will this change in the future?
+Will this change in the near future?
-- Is there a draft of the content?
 - What type of content will be displayed per page?
 E.g.:
   - Text
   - Images
-  - Video, integrated as:
-    - Embed (Vimeo/Youtube)
-    - Default HTML5 player
-    - Custom HTML5 player
-  - Audio, integrated as:
-    - Embed (e.g. SoundCloud)
-    - Default HTML5 player
+  - Videos
-    - Custom HTML5 player
+  - Audio
   - Other

 ### Design
 - Who is responsible for the design?
-- Wireframes (if available)
+- Wireframes
-- Designs in Sketch
+- Designs
+  - Which format?
+Sketch/Figma/...
-  - Includes hover, active and focus states
+  - Ensure it includes hover, active and focus states
-- Current state of design
+  - What's the current state?
 - Typography
-  - Which fonts are being used?
+  - Which fonts will be used?
   - Has the license to use the fonts been acquired?
 Which font extensions does the license allow?
-  - Font files (At least TTF or OTF)
+  - What font files are available? (woff & woff2)
-  - For each font, what is the name(s) of the system font used as a fallback?
+  - For each font, what is the name(s) of the system font to be used as a fallback?
   - Can they be hosted on the same server as the website or do we need to resort to cloud based services like TypeKit or Google Fonts?

 ### Technologies
 - Preference for a technology stack?
+- Is a Content Management System (CMS) needed to maintain dynamic content?
+If yes,
   - Preference for a CMS?
+  - Self-hosted or headless?
+  - How often will the site be updated?
+  - How many people will be using the CMS?

 ### Functionalities
 - Front-end functionalities, e.g.:
   - Looping carousel of images with controls and plays automatically
   - Form to subscribe to a newsletter or request a demo
   - Confirmation email when submitting the contact form
+  - Video, integrated as:
+    - Embed (Vimeo/Youtube)
+    - Default HTML5 player
+    - Custom HTML5 player
 - Back-end functionalities, e.g.:
   - Ability to manually sort projects in the CMS
 - Any ideas/preferences regarding: